-How much you'll pay in tuition fees depends on whether your course is based in classrooms, laboratories, or both, and whether your course includes a placement year.
-You can find out what you can expect to pay on the relevant course page.
+How much you pay in tuition fees as an international student depends on whether your course is based in classrooms, laboratories or both, and whether your course includes a placement year.
+You can find out what you can expect to pay on your course page.

-As a guide, here are some typical figures for the next 5 years.
-Note that if you take a placement year, you only pay the nominal placement year fee.
+As a guide, below are typical tuition fee figures for international students for the next 3 years.
+If you take a placement year, you only pay the nominal placement year fee.

 You can make payments in a variety of ways using Webpay.

 Tuition fee discount

 You're entitled to deduct a 2% discount if you pay your tuition fees before the due date on your invoice.
 This is only available on the self-funded element of your fee.

 You'll need to deduct the 2% yourself before making your payment.
 This discount is not available if you have a scholarship or sponsorship.
 You can use our Tuition Fee Calculator to help you work this out.

 You can also choose to pay your tuition fees in 2 or 6 monthly instalments.